jheiberg/md2confluence/README.md

 # 📄 Markdown to Confluence Converter

-A web-based appli4. **Download Files**
-   - Click "💾 Download" next to each file to download individually
-   - Click "📦 Download All Files" to download all generated files
-   - PNG files can be uploaded to Confluence as attachments or embedded inline
-   - The HTML file can be opened and content copied to Confluencen that converts markdown files with Mermaid diagrams into PNG images and provides Confluence-ready output.
+A web-based application that converts markdown files with Mermaid diagrams into Confluence-ready format and **pushes them directly to Confluence** via API.

 ## 🎯 What It Does

 This tool processes your markdown files and:
 1. **Extracts** all Mermaid diagram code blocks
-2. **Converts** each diagram to a high-quality PNG image file
+2. **Converts** each diagram to draw.io format (compatible with Confluence)
-3. **Creates** a modified markdown file with image references
-4. **Generates** a standalone HTML file ready for Confluence
-5. **Lets you download** all files individually or together
+3. **Converts** markdown to Confluence Storage Format
+4. **Pushes directly** to Confluence via REST API (creates or updates pages)
+5. **Uploads diagrams** as draw.io attachments automatically
+6. **Alternative**: Download files for manual upload

-Perfect for documentation teams who use Confluence and want to include diagrams created with Mermaid!
+Perfect for documentation teams who use Confluence and want to automate their documentation workflow!

 ## ✨ Features

 - 📝 **Markdown Parsing**: Full support for GitHub-flavored markdown
-- 🎨 **Mermaid Diagrams**: Automatically converts Mermaid diagrams to PNG images
+- 🎨 **Mermaid Diagrams**: Automatically converts Mermaid diagrams to draw.io format
 - 👁️ **Live Preview**: See your rendered markdown in real-time
+- � **Direct Push to Confluence**: Upload content and diagrams directly to Confluence via API
-- 📋 **Confluence Copy**: One-click copy in Confluence-compatible format
+- �📋 **Confluence Copy**: One-click copy in Confluence-compatible format
 - 🔍 **Raw HTML View**: Toggle to see the generated HTML code
 - 🎯 **Clean Interface**: Modern, responsive design with intuitive controls
-- 🖼️ **PNG Format**: Uses PNG instead of SVG for maximum Confluence compatibility (see WHY_PNG.md)
+- � **Save Configuration**: Store your Confluence settings for repeated use

 ## 🚀 Getting Started